iaml-it/automation.iaml.it/specs.md

 ### Module: URL Receiver
 receives event URL from EventBrite Web Hook and pushes it to a Storage

+### Module: Event Gatherer
+given an organization eventbrite page saves to a Storage all pubblicly available events

 ### Module: Eventbrite Reader
 Eventbrite is public and free.
 Is the only event website which integrates with Facebook events.